Ashdown Forest: Deer

 Deer have been a major feature of Ashdown Forest, at least since its days as a medieval hunting forest.
-Red deer (Cervus elaphus), an integral part of Wealden culture since as far back as 6,000-8,000 years ago, and fallow deer (Dama dama)—brought by the Romans from mainland Europe—, present in Sussex in the Romano-British era and particularly favoured by the Normans for hunting, were both commonly hunted in the forest until the 17th century; around that time, the red deer had disappeared completely from the forest while fallow deer numbers had sharply declined.
+Red deer (Cervus elaphus), an integral part of Wealden culture since as far back as 6,000–8,000 years ago, and fallow deer (Dama dama)—brought by the Romans from mainland Europe—, present in Sussex in the Romano-British era and particularly favoured by the Normans for hunting, were both commonly hunted in the forest until the 17th century; around that time, the red deer had disappeared completely from the forest while fallow deer numbers had sharply declined.
 The depletion of the woodlands (which provided deer with cover), the deterioration of the forest pale (which allowed them to escape) and the depredations of poachers were all factors in their decline.

 Fallow deer returned in the 20th century, probably escapees from the Sackville estate, Buckhurst Park.
 The population roaming the forest has grown sharply in the last three decades, in-common with deer herds elsewhere in England, and they now number in their thousands.
 Also present are roe deer (Capreolus capreolus), the only native deer still roaming the forest, and two recently introduced Asian species, the "barking deer", or muntjac (Muntiacus muntjak), and the sika (Cervus nippon).

 Many deer are involved in collisions with motor vehicles on local roads, especially as they move around the forest to feed at dawn and dusk, and many are killed.
 In 2009, forest rangers dealt with 244 deer casualties, compared with 266 the year before; however, this is likely to be a significantly low estimate, as the rangers cannot deal with all the accidents that occur.
-The forest conservators have identified a need to reduce the deer population and have begun working with neighbouring private landowners on measures to cull them.
+In 2011 the forest conservators identified a need to reduce the deer population and began working with neighbouring private landowners on measures to cull them.